-- Cut the Fabric: From Fabric B, cut one 31 x 31-inch square for the top panel.
-From Fabric G, cut one 31 x 31-inch square for the bottom panel.
+From Fabric A, cut one 31x31-inch square for the top panel.
+From Fabric C, cut one 31x31-inch square for the bottom panel.

-- Begin Sewing: Slide the zipper pull onto the zipper tape.
-Press one long edge of each zippered boxing strip under 1 inch to the wrong side.
+Slide the zipper pull onto the zipper tape.
+Press one long edge of each zippered boxing strip to the wrong side of the fabric.
 Beginning and ending 1/2-inch from the ends and with right sides facing and raw edges aligned, sew the zipper to the pressed edges of the zippered boxing strips.

-- Slip the foam into the pillow cover through the zipper opening.
-Follow the manufacturer's instructions to assemble nine 2-1/2-inch-diameter covered buttons with Fabric B and nine 1-1/8-inch-diameter covered buttons with Fabric G.
+Slip the foam into the pillow cover through the zipper opening.
+Then assemble nine 2 1/2-inch-diameter covered buttons with Fabric A and nine 1 1/8-inch-diameter covered buttons with Fabric C.